lostintangent/gistpad/README.md

 In addition to the commands added to the editor context menu, GistPad also contributes the following commands to the editor's title bar menu (click the `...` in the upper right section of an editor window):

 - `Rename File` - Allows you to rename the current file.
+- `Sync Gist` - Sync the current gist file to GitHub.
+Only available when `gistpad.syncOnSave` is disabled.

 ## Contributed Commands (Command Palette)